Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Methodology

 \textbf{Symbolic Task Planning:} For task-level planning, we leverage the off-the-shelf symbolic planner Fast Downward~\cite{helmert2006fast}, which supports PDDL specifications.

 \textbf{Multi-step Manipulation Planning:} In complex manipulation tasks, certain stages of a task are often strongly interrelated and cannot be considered independently of each other, particularly for dual-arm manipulation.
 For example, in the context of our slicing task, certain grasp poses for fixturing an object by an arm may interfere with slicing and cause collisions with the other arm.
 Conventional motion planners such as MoveIt \cite{coleman2014reducing} are typically restricted to a single-arm pick-and-place pipeline, with limited functions for dual-arm coordination \cite{fresnillo2023extending}.
-To alleviate this issue, we use the MoveIt Task Constructor (MTC) framework \cite{gorner2019moveit}, an open-source manipulation planning framework for multi-step tasks.
-The framework resolves interdependencies between different manipulation phases through controlled co-parameter sampling, supporting finite appropriate attempts for adequate coverage of each symbolic plan.
+To alleviate this issue, we integrate the MoveIt Task Constructor (MTC) \cite{gorner2019moveit}, an open-source manipulation planning framework for multi-step tasks, into \vilaintamp.
+MTC organizes tasks as a hierarchy of stages within serial containers, where each stage passes intermediate states to adjacent stages, naturally capturing interdependencies between manipulation phases.
+The framework resolves these interdependencies through controlled co-parameter sampling, supporting finite appropriate attempts for adequate coverage of each symbolic plan.